Russia wants Bosnia free of Western supervision

 It also tried and failed to stop North Macedonia and Montenegro joining Nato, including by fomenting nationalist protests in Skopje and via an attempted coup in Podgorica.

-And its recent hostility to Schmidt comes amid redoubled Kremlin efforts to restore its Soviet-era sphere of influence in eastern Europe, including demands for Nato to take back promises on one day letting Georgia and Ukraine join.
+And its recent hostility to Schmidt comes amid redoubled efforts to restore its Soviet Union-era sphere of influence in eastern Europe, including demands for Nato to take back promises on, one day, letting Georgia and Ukraine join.